 Cappuccinos and artisanal baked goods add big-city flair to breakfast at lakeside Coho Cafe in Tofte.

 Take a chairlift up Eagle Mountain, then zoom down the 1⁄2-mile-long alpine slide at Lutsen Mountains.

 A meal of barbecue ribs, chili or popular pot stickers is all the more enjoyable for the mountain views from Papa Charlie's deck.

-Potato-encrusted walleye and seared scallops please diners at the Lakeside Dining Room of Lutsen Resort on Lake Superior; overnight guests choose from a lodge, private cabin, condo or townhome (from $119) and take in beach yoga and guided sea-kayak trips.
+Potato-encrusted walleye and seared scallops please diners at the lakeside dining room of Lutsen Resort on Lake Superior; overnight guests choose from a lodge, private cabin, condo or townhome and take in beach yoga and guided sea-kayak trips.

 A day in Grand Marais, 28 miles north, starts with a maple-swirl pastry at the seasonal World's Best Donuts.

 Betsy Bowen Studio displays North Woods-inspired works by the owner and other area artists.
 Lake Superior Trading Post has been the go-to shop on the harbor for camping gear and backpacks for decades.

 A 1⁄2-mile hike takes visitors over lava rock and through a forest to The Point, more commonly referred to as Artists Point, which juts out into Lake Superior.